J. Roger Davis

 "I count it a privilege to be involved in both serving our international partners, teenagers & kids in each of the countries we work in as well as creating an avenue for the North American student to be involved in the Great Commission."

-Born and raised in Texas, Zac graduated from Baylor University in 2012 and is currently pursuing a Masters of Divinity from Southeastern Baptist Theological Seminary.
+Born and raised in Texas, Zac graduated from Baylor University in 2012 with a degree in Chemistry before obtaining an MDiv from Southeastern Baptist Theological Seminary.
 Zac now lives in Birmingham, AL and formerly served as a director for Student Life camps.
 He came on board as Servant Life Director in September 2014.
 Zac is upbeat, light-hearted and passionate about encouraging students to embrace a relationship with Christ at a young age.
-He hopes to be serving overseas one day.
-You can connect with Zac at firstname.lastname@example.org or via Twitter at @zaccondie
+He loves mobilizing students and churches and helping them see God's heart for the nations.
+He and his wife Danielle would love to be serving overseas one day.
+They have two daughters, Selah and Ellis.
+You can connect with Zac at email@example.com or via Twitter at @zaccondie

 "I believe we are all called to help the gospel reach the ends of the earth and make disciples of all nations.
 Until the day the Lord sends me out, I consider it a joy to work with Servant Life as we send students to the nations and equip them with missional experience and a global mindset."